-Member Web Portal - Log into your online member web portal to fill reports, see your invoice, check to make sure all your paperwork has been filed.
+Member Web Portal - Log into your online member web portal to complete and submit Farm Evaluation Plans and Nitrogen Summary reports, see your invoice, check to make sure all your paperwork has been filed.
 If you need to sign up for access, click the "Sign Up" button on the login page.

 Upcoming Requirements for agriculture within the Coalition boundaries

 1. Farm Evaluation Plan Surveys for Growers in High Vulnerable Areas - must be completed and turned into the coalition by April 1, 2018 to the Coalition